AzureDataCommunity/UserGroupInfo/overview.md

 # Azure Data Community program overview

 Azure Data Community is a global network of local user groups that are officially affiliated with Microsoft.
-Azure Data Community Networ is comprised of groups where members connect, learn, and engage one another on topics related to the Microsoft Intelligent Data Platform.
+Azure Data Community Network is comprised of groups where members connect, learn, and engage one another on topics related to the Microsoft Intelligent Data Platform.

 ####      **Connect**